danmayer/danmayer.github.com/_drafts/2017-07-25-information-architecture-changes.md

 The process creates some artifacts that help support a robust understanding and conversation around the data changes.

-1. A pull request (PR) is used to group the artifacts, description and reasoning for the change, and to focus the discussion
+1. A Pull Request (PR) is used to group the artifacts, description and reasoning for the change, and to focus the discussion
-2. A high leveled visual asset on changes to quickly understand the lay of the land so to speak (including before and after images)
+2. A high level visual asset on changes, to quickly understand the lay of the land, so to speak (including before and after images)
 3. A low level view showing column level removals and additions to the schema, colorized via `git diff` support

 ### High Level Visual Assets

 The high level view are images that can include class or class and field information about the models under change.
-The PR will typically include both the before and after image so one can see how the classes and associations will change over type.
+The PR will typically include both the before and after images so one can see how the classes and associations will change over time.
 If fields are moved you can also see a class shrinking as fields move to newly associated objects.
 This type of view can help see the bigger relationships and structures of the data model.

 <img src="/assets/img/customer_phone_clean.png" alt="visual details customer cleanup" width="100%">